-Give up the commute.
+Give Up the Commute

 When you travel to work, you're neither working nor spending time with family.
-Working at home eliminates this waste of time leaves more time for both.
-Also, not only is commuting a drag, it's expensive.
-You’ll save money on gas, public transportation costs, and/or car insurance and maintenance by working at home.
+Working at home eliminates this waste of time and leaves more time for both working and family.
+Not only is commuting a drag, but it's also expensive in many cities.
+By working at home, you’ll save money on gas, public transportation costs, and potential car maintenance issues from frequent use.

-Gain a sense of control and contentment.
+Gain a Sense of Control

 Make time for yourself as well as your family with the time saved by working at home.
-The self-employed in particular gain a feeling of controlling their own destiny, but telecommuting employees who juggle home and work responsibilities more effectively gain a sense of balance.
+The self-employed, in particular, gain a feeling of controlling their own destiny, but telecommuting employees who juggle home and work responsibilities more effectively gain a sense of balance.
 Plus the income generated by working at home can make a difference on luxuries that you might otherwise forgo.

-This doesn't necessarily apply to everyone, but some parents who are working at home, depending on their jobs and the age of their children, can earn a living with part-time or no outside childcare.
+This doesn't necessarily apply to everyone, but some parents who are working at home—depending on their jobs and the age of their children—can earn a living with part-time or no outside childcare.
 Determining how much childcare and what type of childcare you need, then work that into your budget.

 This one cuts both ways.
 Some people who begin working at home miss the social aspects of an office, but others feel the distractions of unnecessary meetings, social gatherings, or unscheduled chats at the water cooler cut their efficiency, further extending time away from family.

-Save money on clothes and lunches.
+Save Money on Clothes and Lunches

 Although it's not a good idea to work in your PJs, especially with kids around who look to you as an example, you will likely spend less on work clothes by working at home.
 Unless you were packing your own lunch (if so, that’s one task off your list), the amount you spend on lunches and coffee breaks will decrease.

 The Bottom Line